 If you would like to sponsor a swimmer on this year's swim, please click on the SPONSOR NOW button below.

-This year we expect to have 50 swimmers attempting an individual crossing with also 10 relay teams.
-In total there will be 75 swimmers supported by over 80 boats and 100 crew in the bay.
-For the final 250 metres into Blackrock diving tower, we will have paddle boards and kayaks guiding the swimmers home along with many more supporters and volunteers on the land.
-The swimmers safety will be co-ordinated and managed by a team of local boatmen, sailors, fishermen and the RNLI.
+In 2015, 59 swimmers attempted an individual crossing with also seven relay teams.
+In total there were 82 swimmers supported by over 80 boats and 100 crew in the bay.
+For the final 250 metres into Blackrock diving tower, paddle boards and kayaks guide the swimmers home along with many more supporters and volunteers on the land.
+The swimmers safety is co-ordinated and managed by a team of local boatmen, sailors, fishermen and the RNLI.

 History of the Frances Thornton Memorial Galway Bay Swim